-23.3.10 Natural Resources-Wildlife
+22.3.10 Natural Resources-Wildlife

-Natural resource protection at NREL is guided by NEPA, the Migratory Bird Treaty Act, the Colorado Division of Wildlife Recommended Buffer Zones, Seasonal Restrictions for Colorado Raptors, the Threatened and Endangered Species Act, and other applicable state and federal wildlife guidelines.
+Natural resource protection at NREL is guided by NEPA, the Migratory Bird Treaty Act, the Colorado Division of Wildlife recommended buffer zones, seasonal restrictions for Colorado raptors, the Threatened and Endangered Species Act, and other applicable state and federal wildlife guidelines.
 The following topics represent areas that may impact individual project costs and schedules.

-23.3.10.1 Nesting Birds
+22.3.10.1 Nesting Birds

-In general, for any construction-related activities (e.g., grading/clearing, heavy equipment uses, demolition activities, etc.) that occur between mid-March to mid-September, NREL shall conduct a nesting bird survey prior to the beginning of construction activities.
+In general, for any construction-related activities (e.g., grading/clearing, heavy equipment uses, demolition activities) that occur between mid-March and mid-September, NREL shall conduct a nesting bird survey prior to the beginning of construction activities.